 Bring your non-diving friends

-Snorkeling is very useful when taking non-divers out to experience the underwater world.
-This is especially if they are not completely comfortable with actual diving.
+Snorkeling is an easy, no-fuss way to take non-divers out to experience the underwater world.
+This is especially true if they are not completely comfortable with swimming in the ocean.

-Once non-divers sees the amazing world underwater, they’ll get a better understanding your obsession and why it’s so important to protect the ocean.
+Once non-divers view the amazing world underwater, they’ll get a better understanding of why humans have been obsessed with the ocean and why it’s so important to protect it.